jcmf/glulx-strings/README.md

 if you do, by all means read on, because I'm going to talk about it in more detail below.

-For now, I've posted my initial Python implementation, but it occurred to me that it would be way better to do this in Javascript, because I am assuming that you are probably a human being and most human beings do not know off the top of their heads how to run a Python program and get it to do something useful, and those who do have some idea of what's involved often have better things to do with their time, whereas if this thing is Javascript it can live on a web page and you can just drag the file onto the page and it can show you the text, bam, done.
+My first few drafts of this idea were in Python (and you can still find a working version here, in glulx-strings.py), but it occurred to me that it would be way better to do this in Javascript, because I am assuming that you are probably a human being and most human beings do not know off the top of their heads how to run a Python program and get it to do something useful, and those who do have some idea of what's involved often have better things to do with their time, whereas if this thing is Javascript it can live on a web page and you can just drag the file onto the page and it can show you the text, bam, done.

 So I'm working on that.
 Of course I'm not going to be writing any Javascript by hand, I mean that would be crazy.
 I'll be using CoffeeScript instead: http://coffeescript.org/

-(Note that, as of this writing, the Python version works but the Javascript/CoffeeScript version doesn't.
-At least, it doesn't seem to.)
+As of this writing, both the Python and the Javascript versions of the CLI-based extractor are working.
+I still need to slap an HTML UI on the latter.

 ## Let's see here.